 However, having a rigid hair routine can also be detrimental to your hair.
 If you see that something is not working you need to assess it, whether it is a product or a hair practice.
 A fair amount of people will witness changes in their hair (e.g. increased breakage/shedding) as the seasons change.
 Also, if a health condition arises and/or medication is needed or if you dye your hair and it gets dryer this means it needs extra TLC.

 For many people, their hair regimen needs to be adjusted during Winter and Summer, due to the extreme weather temperature that affects curly hair in a more noticeable way.
 Winter requires protecting your hair from the cold and dry temperatures that dry out curly hair because of the of lack humidity in the air (here’s another post you can read).

 This season will be all about rich, heavy heavy products, protecting hair and scalp, doing protective hairstyles… in a nutshell making sure your hair is not dehydrated.

-Summer, on the other hand, for many naturals will bring humidity in the hair, you should go for products with a lighter consistency that won’t weigh the hair down and using products and accessories to prevent sun damage as well as damage while pleasuring in the pool or beach.
+Summer, on the other hand, for many naturals will bring humidity which means frizzy hair.
+You should go for products with a lighter consistency that won’t weigh the hair down and using products and accessories to prevent sun damage as well as damage while pleasuring in the pool or beach.
 Also, make sure you’re not overdoing with humectants it can also be detrimental to your hair.

 Don’t forget that during Summer and Winter people tend to be more exposed to the dry air of conditioned air or the thermostat at home, and this will also impact on your hair (read here for tools that will help with moisture).